 8. Ellen Johnson Sirleaf

 Known as Africa’s “Iron Lady”, Ellen Johnson Sirleaf was the first female head of state on the continent of Africa.
 She has been working tirelessly ever since to strengthen the institutions of national security and good governance in her home country of Liberia.

 Juliana Rotich is a technology entrepreneur and the co-founder of Ushahidi.
 Ushahidi was originally designed as a crowdsourced map to track violence after the troubled Kenyan elections in 2007-8.
 It was later made available as open-source software, and is now used to help distribute aid following natural disasters, among other things.
 This thought leader has been a champion for spreading internet connectivity in the developing world.

 Aung San Suu Kyi began speaking out in favour of the protests and rallies against the dictator U Ne Win and his policies, focusing her speeches on democracy and human rights.
 In retaliation U Ne Win’s military junta put Aung San Suu Kyi under house arrest with no communication with the outside world for almost 15 years.
 That certainly didn’t silence her.

 11. Leymah Gbowee

 14. Malala Yousafzai

 You don’t have to be a president or cultural icon for your voice to matter.
-Join the ONE Girls and Women movement and help make the world a better place for girls and women.
+If you’re based in the US, join the ONE Girls and Women movement and help make the world a better place for girls and women everywhere.